thomastech/PixelRadio/src/README.md

 ### PLATFORMIO UPLOAD

+1. Disconnect PixelRadio's 12VDC power supply.\
+Using a USB cable, connect the TTGO ESP32 to your PC.\
+Remove the MicroSD Card (if installed) from the ESP32.

+>IMPORTANT: The MicroSD Card MUST be removed before flashing!

-Select PlatformIO's Upload function.
+2. Select PlatformIO's Upload function.
 It will appear in the `Project Tasks` menu after clicking the PlatformIO Icon (Ant Head) on the left side of the screen.
 Click the Upload function to build the firmware and perform the Upload.

-Initial Uploads may fail due to missing libraries.
+3. Initial Uploads may fail due to missing libraries.
 Simply repeat the Upload and the missing dependencies will be added to the project so it can be built.
 A successful build will automatically launch the file uploader and Flash the ESP32 device.

-After a successful Upload, execute PlatformIO's `Upload Filesystem Image` function.
+4. After a successful Upload, execute PlatformIO's `Upload Filesystem Image` function.
 This will Flash the data files needed by PixelRadio.